PipHoward/data-sharing-soe/_episodes/external-lesson_2.md

 > * [UK Data Service example consent form clause wording](https://www.ukdataservice.ac.uk/manage-data/legal-ethical/consent-data-sharing/consent-forms.aspx)
 > * [Bristol examples and information on good consent form clause wording](http://www.bristol.ac.uk/staff/researchers/data/dealing-with-sensitive-data/) - getting permission for data sharing written into consent forms BEFORE the start of study is essential to being able to share data at the end.

-> ## Discussion `10 min`
-> Which of the policies and considerations above are relevant to your research?
->
-> Do other considerations or policies apply to your research not mentioned here?
->
-> When would you need to think about these things, in your research pipeline?
-{: .discussion}

 ## Data management plans
 Data management plans are extremely useful and advised to help you make plans about your data, at all stages of the research process (this is often usually required with funding applications).
 Data management plans involve describing any research data youintend to create, how this data will be stored during the lifetime of a project and how valuable data will be shared after the project has ended.
 > > ## Resources